A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions

 In this expression, $u_{T}$ is the transverse component of the 4-velocity

-where $\mathbf{P}_{T}$ is the total transverse momentum of the $Q \bar Q$ center of mass, $y_{\Phi}$ is the rapidity of the quarkonium, while $\mathbf{r}^{\rm cm}$ and $\mathbf{q}^{\rm cm}$ are the (relative) coordinates in the center of mass frame. $\Phi$ and the index NR indicates that the Wigner density of the relative coordinates are evaluated in a non relativistic framework (see Eq.(\ref{eq:WignerMC})).
+where $\mathbf{P}_{T}$ is the total transverse momentum of the $Q \bar Q$ center of mass, $y_{\Phi}$ is the rapidity of the quarkonium, while $\mathbf{r}^{\rm cm}$ and $\mathbf{q}^{\rm cm}$ are the (relative) coordinates in the center of mass frame. $\Phi$ and the index NR indicates that the Wigner density of the relative coordinates are evaluated in a non relativistic framework (see eq.~\ref{eq:WignerMC}).
 This is justified because $Q\bar Q$ pairs with a large relative momentum do not form quarkonia.
-Here it is important to mention that only for those states, for which we impose a well-defined center of mass 4-velocity and a well defined relative momentum with respect to the center of mass, we have been able to successfully derive a prescription which allows to evaluate our Wigner density at any system of reference as a function of the Wigner density in the center of mass frame.
-The later condition comes from the fact that, even if we can always define a total momentum for the center of mass, the mass of the quarkonium state $m_{\Phi}$ depends on the relative momentum of the pair $\mathbf{q}$ as shown in the equation (\ref{eq:onshell}) by the on-shell condition.
-This implies that one cannot, in our construction, impose both, a fixed total momentum AND a fixed velocity for the 2-body state.
+Here it is important to mention that only for those states, for which we impose a well-defined center of mass 4-velocity and a well-defined relative momentum with respect to the center of mass, we have been able to successfully derive a prescription which allows to evaluate the Wigner density in any system of reference as a function of the Wigner density in the center of mass frame.
+The later condition comes from the fact that, even if we can always define a total momentum for the center of mass, due to the on-shell condition.the mass of the quarkonium state $m_{\Phi}$ depends on the relative momentum of the pair $\mathbf{q}$, as shown in the equation (\ref{eq:onshell}).
+This implies that in our construction one cannot impose both, a fixed total momentum AND a fixed velocity for the two-body state.
 To overcome this problem one has to solve the Bethe Salpeter equation what is beyond the scope of the present approach.